atlanticstarr1/dollarbank/README.md

 5. Confirm in Metamask ... and Voila !!
 6. ...
 Watch your bank balance grow.
 ***Note: you will only see your balance increase if you have at least the min balance deposited.***

+HARD WAY
+1. In Chrome/Firefox .. open remix ide (https://remix.ethereum.org)
+2. Create a new file called **Lighthouse.sol**
+3. Copy the Lighthouse.sol contract code from repo above ~/contracts/Lighthouse.sol and paste into file created in step 2.
+4. Click 'Compile' tab and select solidity version **0.5.10+commit.5a6ea5b1**.
+5. Check 'Auto compile' .. you should see 2 contracts highlighted below in 'green' (Lighthouse and Searcher).
+6. Switch to 'Run' tab ... i told you this was long :sweat:
+7. Select 'Injected Web3' for Environment (we are still using Metamask).
+8. Account should already be set to 'Account 1' from Metamask (admin/creator account).
+9. Leave the other options 'as is'
+10. Ensure **Lighthouse** contract is displayed in the contracts dropdown.
+11. Now, copy the **Lighthouse** contract address from when you tuffle migrated the contracts earlier.
+12. Paste this address in the **Load contract from address** field.
+13. Select the **At Address** button
+14. You should now see the options to interact with the Lighthouse contract.
+15. In the **write** field, enter the price of 10 cents (USD) worth of ETH in wei, AND any random number for the nonce.
+16. Click the **write** button and confirm in Metamask.
+17. ... and watch your bank balance change :relieved:

 :bulb:  *You can manually trigger interest payments as the Admin.
 Switch to Account 1 in Metamask and click on the **Bank Admin** button at top of the dapp.* This functionality may become necessary if interest payments were missed for any reason.